 If the raw material for compost production is delivered to the community garden, the facility might be better located adjacent to the gate or unloading point to minimise its movement, providing this is still close to the gardens.
 A number of Sydney gardens have stable waste delivered and have installed a gate in their chainlink fences large enough to admit a five tonne tip-truck.

 The area set aside for compost production should be sufficient to accommodate the movement of compost into and out of bays or bins.
 That is, there should be enough working space.

 Some Sydney councils allow the use of only the covered, plastic compost bins used for domestic composting because they minimise the potential for rodents to breed.
 Community gardens where this is the situation commonly have ten to twenty, perhaps more of these bins, necessitating a compost production area of suitable scale.
-Where open compost bays are used, weekly turning of the compost will minimise the opportunity for rodents to breed.
+Where open compost bays are used, the weekly turning of the compost will minimise the opportunity for rodents to breed.
 Community gardeners have been unpleasantly surprised to find rodents and their young nesting in seldom-turned but still warm compost bays.

 One Sydney community garden trialed a system of large scale compost production.
 Two parallel rows, each of four open bays (see photograph below), were constructed from wooden freight pallets wired together.
-The rows were separated by a distance such that compost could be moved by garden fork from one bay another diagonally opposite.
-In this way, compost zig-zagged its way down the rows until it reached the end bins where it was left to mature to usable condition.
+The rows were separated by a distance such that compost could be moved by a garden fork from one bay another diagonally opposite.
+In this way, compost zig-zagged its way down the rows until it reached the end bins where it was left to mature to a usable condition.

 The system required reasonable space and a substantial and regular input of waste materials, making it too ambitious for most community gardens.